Yamato-Security/hayabusa/README-English.md

 We have provided a sample ID filter list at [`config/target_eventids_sample.txt`](https://github.com/Yamato-Security/hayabusa/blob/main/config/target_eventids_sample.txt) created from the `EventID` fields in all of the rules as well as IDs seen in actual results.

-Please use this list if you want the best performance but be aware that there is a slight possibility for false positives.
+Please use this list if you want the best performance but be aware that there is a slight possibility for missing events (false negatives).

 # Other Windows event log analyzers and related projects
 There is no "one tool to rule them all" and we have found that each has its own merits so we recommend checking out these other great tools and projects and seeing which ones you like.